NLP with Tensorflow — Tokenizing and Sequencing the sentences

 If you train a neural network on a corpus of texts, and the text has a word index generated from it, then when you want to do inference with the train model, you’ll have to encode the text that you want to infer on with the same word index, otherwise it would be meaningless.

 We can avoid this by a large set of training data to get a broad vocabulary so that we can’t miss the words.
 We can make it simple by using a value instead of ignoring an unseen word!

 Have you observed something?
-The neural networks takes an input array of same length.
-The sentences in the dataset maynot be of same number of words.
+The neural network takes an input array of the same length.
+The sentences in the dataset maynot be of the same number of words.
 The arrays in a sequence have different lengths.

 Is there a way to handle this?
 Yes, it’s Padding!

-In the upcoming articles we will discuss about Padding and many more…
+In the upcoming articles we will discuss Padding and many more…